 - 1/2 tsp vanilla creme stevia For the frosting

-For the frosting, add the cocoa to a small bowl, and make a well in the centre.
+- For the frosting, add the cocoa to a small bowl, and make a well in the centre.
 Pour in the milk, vanilla, and vanilla creme stevia.
 Stir until thoroughly combined.
-Spread on top of the cooled cupcakes.
+Spread on top of the cooled cakes.

 Conclusion: Cupcakes and muffins are different.
 But which one is better, it is up to you!